-We talked to Jakub Tomiczek, Co-founder and Chief Technology Officer at ConnectPoint, about supporting digitization in the sectors of industry, energy and utilities.
-This is what he said:
+How Jakub Tomiczek, Co-founder and Chief Technology Officer at ConnectPoint is supporting digitization in the different industries, energy and utilities.

 First of all, how are you and your family doing in these Covid-19 times?